 Suggested Read: 11 Honeymoon Destinations In Malaysia: Each To Their Own!

-6. Ride the Awana Skyway in Genting Highlands
+6. Awana Skyway

 Awana Skyway, popular as Genting Skyway is one of the best things to do in Malaysia for a fun-filled holiday.
 The 10 to 15 minutes ride through green hills, valleys and spectacular Chin Swee Caves Temple, up to the top of Genting Resort World is fascinating, enthralling and counted as one of the most desired things to do in Malaysia with family.
+This is definitely one of the best things to do in Malaysia with kids that you ought to try!

 Timing: 7:30 am to midnight